 How a facet thermal ablation is performed

-During a facet thermal ablation the surgeon uses the following steps to perform the procedure:
+During a facet thermal ablation, the surgeon goes through the following steps to perform the procedure:

-• The nerve will then be burned away using a laser, with the surgeon using a camera and other micro-instruments to assist.
+- The final step is for the nerve to be burned away using a laser, with the surgeon using a camera and other micro-instruments to assist

 Since the irritated nerve is deadened during the procedure, patients often feel relief immediately following facet thermal ablation.
-And, thanks to the small incision and Laser Spine Institute’s minimally invasive techniques, recovery time is shorter than traditional open spine surgery.
-Since the procedure is performed on an outpatient basis there is also no hospitalization required^.
-This is a big advantage compared to traditional open back surgery, which typically requires several days of hospitalization and months of recuperation time.
+Due to the small incision and Laser Spine Institute’s minimally invasive techniques, recovery time is shorter than traditional open spine surgery and hospital-associated costs are reduced.^ This is a big advantage compared to traditional open back surgery, which typically requires several days of hospitalization and months of recuperation time.

-How to know if this procedure can help you
+How to know if facet thermal ablation can help you

 Those diagnosed with facet disease, facet joint syndrome, facet hypertrophy or any other degenerative facet joint condition should know there are a number of conservative therapies that have been shown to effectively treat symptoms.
-Commonly prescribed treatments include rest, exercise, physical therapy and over-the-counter medication.
+Commonly prescribed treatments include intermittent periods of rest, low-impact exercise, chiropractic care, physical therapy and over-the-counter pain medication.